Polish pride, free speech at stake in Holocaust libel case

 “The ruling will determine whether the researchers properly examined the sources, made a correct assessment of these sources and applied an appropriate research methodology,” Brzozowska-Pasieka said in a statement to The Associated Press.

 Poland was occupied by Nazi Germany during the war and its population subjected to mass murder and slave labor.
-While 3 million of the country’s 3.3 million Jews died, so did more than 2 million mostly Christian Poles.
+While 3 million of the country’s 3.3 million Jews were murdered, so were more than 2 million mostly Christian Poles.
 Poles resisted the Nazis at home and abroad and never collaborated as a state with the Third Reich.
 Thousands of Poles have been recognized by Yad Vashem in Israel for risking their own lives to save Jews.

 Yet amid the more than five years of occupation, there were also some Poles who betrayed Jews to the Germans.
 The topic was taboo during the communist era and each new revelation of Polish wrongdoing in recent years has sparked a backlash.